All Episodes

 Edge of Wonder and Jordan Sather are actually citing cult leaders as authorities.

-He's leading an internet cult around Q and around MMS, uh, which is a form of bleach, chlorine dioxide, and he can't dispute that.
+He's leading an internet cult around Q and around MMS, which is a form of bleach, chlorine dioxide, and he can't dispute that.

 He tries, but it doesn't work.

-Same thing is true of Dr. Michael Sala, uh Mr. Oatmeal Brained Par excellence, uh, whose thinking is uh muddied beyond understanding, and he's a doctor of what?
+Same thing is true of Dr. Michael Sala, Mr. Oatmeal-brained par excellence, whose thinking is muddied beyond understanding.

-And then you say, hey boy, don't you go there?
+And then you say, hey, boy, don't you go there.

 Don't go to that school.